mlibrary/about-ebc/src/content/stories/2026-03-17-who-is-the-educated-lay-reader.md

 ---
 templateKey: story
 title: Who is the "Educated Lay Reader"?
-summary: Systematic coding of thousands of responses to our free ebook survey helps shed light on use of academic ebooks beyond the Academy
+summary: The "educated lay reader" has long been a foundational concept in scholarly publishing—often invoked by editors and marketers as a target audience, yet rarely identified with precision.
+Traditionally, these readers were seen as a "dark universe" of users outside of academia whose motivations remained largely invisible.
+Systematic coding of thousands of responses to the U-M Press free ebook survey helps shed light on use of academic ebooks beyond the Academy
 storyImage: assets/having-fun-at-book-club-1132787678_727x484.jpeg
 date: 2026-03-17T08:10:17.597Z
 ---